chaudhary-amit/acwebsite/content/publication/wealth_reallocation/index.md

 - "0"
 #publishDate:
 #slides: example
-summary: "We use a novel data set to understand the determinants of wealth accumulation of civil servants in India."
+summary: "We use a novel data set to understand the determinants of wealth accumulation by civil servants in India."
 tags:
 - Source Themes
 title: "Reallocation and Wealth of Bureaucrats: Evidence from India."